hristijankocev/distributed-systems/readme.md

     - server listening port
     - constant messages used between the server and the client

+### Usage

+- Start the server by running the Server.java main function
+- Start as many clients as you want by running the ClientWorker.java main function
+  > *If you want to run multiple clients, make sure to enable the run option "Allow multiple instances" for the ClientWorker.java class (in the case of IntelliJ)*

 ## Example communication

 #### *Server console:*